 The proposed law would allow patients to possess up to a 60-day supply of marijuana for their personal medical use.
 The state Department of Public Health (DPH) would decide what amount would be a 60-day supply.
-A patient could designate a personal caregiver, at least 21 years old, who could assist with the patient's medical use of marijuana but would be personal to the proposed law would allow patients.
+A patient could designate a personal caregiver, at least 21 years old, who could assist with the patient's medical use of marijuana but would be prohibited from consuming that marijuana.
 Patients and caregivers would have to register with DPH by submitting the physician's certification.